What happens at an endoscopy

 That said, if there's visible damage to your villi in your intestine, the specialist may be fairly confident prior to the biopsy analysis that you have coeliac disease.

 But some people don't have much visible damage.
-That's to do with the Marsh criteria (you can learn more about this here on my session with a coeliac GP).
+That's to do with the Marsh criteria (you can learn more about the Marsh critiera on my online course with a coeliac GP - this is free with membership).

 Before any of this happens, you'll be given two options: a throat spray and/or sedation.